 Sponge cakes are much less sturdy than butter/oil cakes; you definitely can’t stack them as tall.
 You also want to make sure you refrigerate it before decorating because that’s the mistake I always make.
 I’m too eager to frost.
 I don’t refrigerate it enough and then it gets all soft and slouchy… but not today!

-- Eggs – eggs are the base of sponge cake recipes; use large eggs
+- Eggs – eggs are the base of sponge cake recipes; use large (55-60 grams each) room temperature eggs.

-- Sugar – I used granulated sugar, don’t cut the sugar in the sponge
+- Sugar – I used granulated sugar, don’t cut the sugar in the sponge.
+You can cut the sugar in the simple syrup if you want it less sweet.

 - Poppyseeds – well, this is obvious, no?